Category Archives: Family

 I’ve wanted to take the boys camping for a long time but never quite gotten around to it.
 Something always came up or the weather didn’t cooperate.
 This time however, the stars aligned.
 I had a gap in the schedule, the boys haven’t started school and the weather forecast was stable (although rather hot!).

 This is sad to say, but it’s been years since I’ve camped (something I plan to rectify!).
-I had fun digging my old camping gear though and packing for this adventure.
+I had fun digging out my old camping gear though and packing for this adventure.
 Everything looked like new again.
 That’s the thing with good quality outdoor gear — it lasts a lifetime if you look after it.

 In my pre-kids life I did a lot of camping so it was easy to plan what we needed and get everything together.
 The boys carried some of their clothes and water bottles in their bags.